grayhatdevelopers/mojo-vs-python-benchmarks/README.md

 # Language Comparison: Python vs Mojo

 Hey there!
 I am new to both Python and Mojo languages.
-In this repository, I went on a mission to explore and compare these two languages from scratch, knowing only the basics of programming
+In this repository, I went on a mission to explore and compare these two languages from scratch, knowing only the basics of programming (started with c++)

 ## Programs